How much does Deck Railing cost?

 If you’ve had any of these questions, let’s see if we can help clarify.

 Deck Railing is a structural barrier meant to keep people from falling off the edge of a deck.
 In most cases, a height of 36” is required for residential rail application.
 All railing systems we offer meet or exceed 36 inches.
 Railing, for residential homes, is needed when the deck surface exceeds a specified height from the ground.
 This height varies depending on your location and city ordinance.
 So if you are wondering; what is the maximum height your deck can be off or from the ground, without using or needing a rail or railing or handrail; it is important to contact your City or local government office, or Codes Department and ask if Railing is necessary.
-If you are replacing your existing deck, this would be a good time to check if your deck needs deck railing.Collections or Lines of Code-Approved Railing Products offered by reputable manufacturers, which typically included posts, post kits, or post sleeves; rail kits, rail panels, rail packs; rail hardware, support blocks, caps, skirts, accessories, and led deck lighting.
+If you are replacing your existing deck, this would be a good time to check if your deck needs deck railing.manufacturers, which typically included posts, post kits, or post sleeves; rail kits, rail panels, rail packs; rail hardware, support blocks, caps, skirts, accessories, and led deck lighting.
 It is important to understand what items are included with which products.
 (For instance, Rail Packs only include the rails themselves, whereas Rail Kits typically include rails, balusters or infill and connectors, rail connectors, and foot blocks.)
 Reading the manufactures installation guide is the best way to understand the installation process, required products, and tools.

 What does railing cost?
 Well, let’s start with the basic wood railing.
 Wood 2x4 Railing is what most new-homes deck railing is built with.
-Cedar Wood 2x4’s with Aluminum Balusters and connectors, 2x4 Rail Brackets, and 4x4 Cedar Wood Posts will cost somewhere between $25/lnft-$40/lnft depending on best-use-of-material, and local wood prices, and type of “top-rail-cap” (lnft stands for lineal feet)
+Cedar Wood 2x4’s with Aluminum Balusters and connectors, 2x4 Rail Brackets, and 4x4 Cedar Wood Posts will cost somewhere between $25/lnft-$45/lnft depending on best-use-of-material, and local wood prices, and type of “top-rail-cap” (lnft stands for lineal feet)

 Aluminum Railing Systems like DekPro Prestige and Westbury C10 are market leading collections because of their ready to use systems.
 DekPro offers a 40” Level Post Kit for Level Rail and a 44” Stair Post Kit for Stair Rail.
 They also offer 6’ and 8’ Level Rail Kits with rails, balusters, connectors, and footblock(s).
 With DekPro’s Installation Jig, Rail brackets can be attached quickly and precisely.
 See DekPro Prestige Below:

 So how much does Aluminum Railing Cost?
-Aluminum Railing Systems range from $40/lnft to $70/lnft depending on use of material or (how much material is wasted) Post size, 2”, 3”, or 4”, and Collection.
+Aluminum Railing Systems range from $35/lnft to $70/lnft depending on use of material or (how much material is wasted) Post size, 2”, 3”, or 4”, and Collection.

 Composite Railing Systems are quite similar to Aluminum Systems, in that they will include all necessary parts.
 Perhaps the biggest difference in Composite is the post option.
 Most composite rail systems provide a Post Sleeve which is placed over a nominal 4x4 (3.5”x3.5”) wooden post or Structural Newel Post.
 Rails are usually sold without Balusters for more mix-and-match options.
-Composite Railing like TimberTech RadianceRail can cost $55/lnft to $120/lnft again depending on the situation, application, and wasted materials, and type of infill
+Composite Railing like TimberTech RadianceRail can cost $65/lnft to $150/lnft again depending on the situation, application, and wasted materials, and type of infill

 Cable Railing is another option people gravitate to.
 A minimalistic view, with a modern look; however cable can be expensive.
-Some options like Westbury C80 VertiCable is one of the better-priced cable options and can cost as little as $65/lnft.
-DesignRail by Feeney (which is a fully customizable railing of several top rail profiles, and color options) runs from $85/lnft to $120/lnft, and is considered the elite cable railing system.
+Some options like Westbury C80 VertiCable is one of the better-priced cable options and can cost as little as $80/lnft.
+DesignRail by Feeney (which is a fully customizable railing of several top rail profiles, and color options) runs from $130/lnft to $150/lnft, and is considered the elite cable railing system.
 DesignRail Kits, on the other hand, is a collection by Feeney available in Black only, with series 150 Rail.
 The huge advantage in this system is the posts; pre-drilled holes make the installation process as simple as can be.
 After a look through the DesignRail-Kit Brochure, Post placements and quantities needed should be clearer.
 We expect some big things from Feeney in the future.